Need a Private Tutor?

 If you choose to offer face-to-face tuition, you should investigate what others in your field are charging in the local area.

 Online tutors can reach a greater pool of potential students available to them, but they also have more competition.
 An online tutor’s market is the entire internet, they should look at the average tuition rate for their subject across the whole of the UK and in other anglophone countries if they want to fill their online classroom.
 Online tutors can use applications such as Skype among other online tutoring services to facilitate their teaching.
-Image ¦ Online tutors have access to a global market place ¦ source: Visualhunt Stage 2: Find your place in the competition
+Image ¦ Online tutors have access to a global market place ¦ source: Visualhunt Stage 2: Find your place in the Tutor Job Market

 Now that you’ve seen what else is out there, you must decide where you fit in.